bmtonga/bmtonga/README.md

 # 💫 About Me:
-Full Stack Software Engineer fueled by a passion for mathematics and economic theory.
+Full Stack Software Engineer.
 I am dedicated to bridging the gap between complex data and real-world impact by building scalable software.
-With a background in academic coaching and a drive for continuous learning, I am currently focused on developing technical solutions that address critical global challenges.
+I am currently focused on developing technical solutions that address critical global challenges.
 Always eager to connect with others working at the intersection of technology, education, and development

 ## 🌐 Socials: